saman-fire-insurance/FireInsurance/infra/k8s/README.md

 3. Updates Kustomize with new image tags
 4. Commits kustomization changes to git (GitOps)
 5. Creates/updates Kubernetes secrets
-6. Applies manifests to the cluster
+6. Applies manifests to the cluster (filtered by service selection)
-7. Waits for rollout to complete
+7. Waits for rollout to complete (only for selected services)

 ### 3. Deploy to Production (`deploy-prod.yml`)
 Deploys images to the production environment.

 **Triggers:**
 - **After** "Build and Push Docker Images" workflow completes successfully (when triggered by a release)
-- Manual dispatch with image tag input
+- Manual dispatch with image tag input and service selection

 **Workflow Dependencies:**
 - Automatically deploys after a release is published (build runs first, then deploy)
 - Manual deployments allow specifying exact image tag
 - Only deploys if build workflow succeeded

+**Service Selection:**
+When manually triggered, you can choose which services to deploy:
+- Deploy backend only
+- Deploy frontend only
+- Deploy both services (default for automatic triggers)

 **Features:**
 - Requires manual approval (if GitHub environment protection is enabled)